hgkim2004/PyTagCloud-CJK/README.rst

 PyTagCloud let you create simple tag clouds inspired by `Wordle <http://www.wordle.net/>`_.

-This is a fork of `the PyTagCloud-CJK <https://github.com/e9t/PyTagCloud-CJK>`_, that aims to support Korean.
-[1]_
+This is a fork of `the PyTagCloud-CJK <https://github.com/e9t/PyTagCloud-CJK>`_, that aims to explain how to install on CentOS6 not Ubuntu.

 Currently, the following output formats have been written and are working:

 - PNG images
 - HTML/CSS code

-The aim of this fork is to explain how to install on CentOS6 not Ubuntu.

 Requirements
 ============